Network and Wireless Communication Solutions

 Ultra High Frequency (UHF) 856 MHz to 960 MHz

-NFC devices can operate in three different modes: NFC card emulation mode, printer / reader mode, and peer-to-peer mode.
-In card emulation mode, devices such as smartphones act as a card to make payments for shopping, etc. It can be used in different ways.
-In the writer / reader mode, the NFC device can be used to read and write an NFC card or tag.
-In peer-to-peer mode, protocols such as file transfer between two NFC devices are initiated using NFC.
+NFC devices can work in three different modes: NFC card emulation mode, printer/reader mode and peer-to-peer mode.
+In card emulation mode, devices such as smartphones can act as cards and be used in ways such as making payments in shopping.
+In writer/reader mode, an NFC device can be used to read and write to an NFC card or tag.
+In peer-to-peer mode, protocols such as file transfers between two NFC devices are initiated using NFC.

 NFC cards have a small amount of memory.
-This memory can only be read or rewritable.
+This memory can only be read or rewritten